 Abstract

 Tracking pathogen transmissibility during infectious disease outbreaks is essential for assessing the effectiveness of public health measures and planning future control strategies.
-A key measure is the time-dependent reproduction number, which has been estimated in real-time during outbreaks of a range of pathogens from disease incidence time series data.
+A key measure of transmissibility is the time-dependent reproduction number, which has been estimated in real-time during outbreaks of a range of pathogens from disease incidence time series data.
 While commonly used approaches for estimating the time-dependent reproduction number can be reliable when disease incidence is recorded frequently, such data are often aggregated temporally (for example, weekly numbers of cases may be reported rather than daily numbers).
-In terms of estimating changes in pathogen transmissibility, this is problematic when the timescale of transmission is shorter than the timescale of data recording.
+As we show, commonly used methods for estimating transmissibility may be unreliable when the timescale of transmission is shorter than the timescale of data recording.
 To address this, here we develop a simulation-based approach involving Approximate Bayesian Computation for estimating the time-dependent reproduction number from temporally aggregated disease incidence time series data.
 We first use a simulated dataset to show that our method provides accurate estimates of the time-varying reproduction number when daily disease incidence data are unavailable and only weekly summary values are reported.
-We then go on to demonstrate the use of our method using two previous outbreak datasets, consisting of weekly influenza case numbers from 2019-20 and 2022-23 in Wales (in the United Kingdom).
-Our easy-to-use approach allows estimates of time-dependent reproduction numbers with increased accuracy to be obtained during future infectious disease outbreaks.
+We then go on to apply our method to two previous outbreak datasets, consisting of weekly influenza case numbers from 2019-20 and 2022-23 in Wales (in the United Kingdom).
+Our easy-to-use approach allows more accurate estimates of time-dependent reproduction numbers to be obtained during future infectious disease outbreaks.

 Keywords: Mathematical modelling, Infectious disease epidemiology, Reproduction number, Parameter inference, Serial interval, Approximate Bayesian Computation